Does your cat need a vet? Welcome to Coastal Cat Clinic!

 Helping you deal with common feline (mis?)behaviors and strengthening the human/animal bond is also very important to us.
 We perform common surgery such as spay/neuter, dental cleaning, simple oral surgery, laser declaw and other minor procedures, as listed under the “services” tab above.
 TNR feral surgeries are also performed here as we try diligently to do our part in helping control animal overpopulation in the area.
 Limited boarding is also available.

 Your cat is an important part of your family and we try to treat your kitty and your time with respect.
 To that end, we work BY APPOINTMENT ONLY so as not to have long waiting room times and un-rushed visits with the doctor. *We do not accept walk-ins*.
 You will need to schedule at least one visit in person with Dr. Smith so that you can meet her.
 We want you to be confident that we are meeting yours and your cat’s needs.
 For returning patients and clients, we can also offer flexible drop-off appointments to allow better care without causing you to have to miss work.
+Please arrive at least a few minutes before your appointment.
+This is especially important if you are a new client or have a new patient because there is some basic paperwork that you will need to fill out.

 You will always know who is caring for your kitty because we have only one veterinarian on staff.
-It is very important to us to build and keep yours and your cat’s trust so that we can work together towards the best solutions and for your individual cat’s needs.
+It is very important to us to build and keep yours and your cat’s trust so that we can work together towards the best solutions and for your cat’s needs.

 A cat is NOT a small dog!